Ontario Highway 416: Design features

 The Stony Swamp overpass at the southern entrance to Ottawa is a pre-tensioned concrete arch; the design, which allows the structure to cross the entire right of way with a single span, won the 1996 Award of Excellence from the Portland Cement Association.
 The bridge acts as a gateway to the National Capital Region and is the longest rigid frame bridge in Ontario with a 59 m span.

 In the same vicinity, the freeway sinks below ground level in a trench; groundwater-retaining walls were installed to prevent the lowering of the water table in adjacent wetlands, therefore mitigating damage to them.

 At the Jock River, southwest of Barrhaven, deposits of sensitive leda clay presented a challenge in designing the crossing for the freeway as well as the Canadian National Railway overpass to the north.
 It was feared that the weight of these structures could destabilize the clay deposits beneath and lead to landslides.
 In place of the standard heavier aggregate, lighter blast furnace slag, at half the weight, was substituted.

 Sloped rock cuts line the side of the freeway in numerous locations.
 With the intent of reducing the severity of collisions against those cuts, the Ministry of Transportation of Ontario (MTO) tested out numerous alternatives to strike a cost-to-benefit balance.
 The standard slope used by the MTO is vertical, offset from the edge of the pavement by 10 m.
 The study concluded that although an initially higher investment would be required, the 2:1 sloped cut with grass overlaid produced the best results.

-Since July 12, 2024, the speed limit is 110 kph on most of its length, with the exception of 5 km on the North end of the highway and near the Highway 401 interchange, where the speed limit is 100 kph.